megaport/terraform-provider-megaport/docs/data-sources/cloud_port_lookup.md

 - `company_name` (String) Filter by the name of the company that owns the partner port.
 - `connect_type` (String) The type of connection for the partner port.
 Filters by cloud provider connection types.
 - `diversity_zone` (String) Filter by diversity zone (red or blue).
-- `include_secure` (Boolean) Include secure partner ports (those requiring a key).
+- `include_secure` (Boolean) Include secure partner ports (those requiring a secure_key).
 Defaults to false.
-When true, you must also provide a key.
+When true, you must also provide a secure_key.
-- `key` (String, Sensitive) Key required for looking up secure partner ports (pairing key for GCP, service key for Azure/Oracle).
-Only used when include_secure is true.
 - `location_id` (Number) Filter by the unique identifier of the location.
+- `secure_key` (String, Sensitive) Key required for looking up secure partner ports (pairing key for GCP, service key for Azure/Oracle/IBM).
+Only used when include_secure is true and connect_type is GOOGLE, AZURE, ORACLE or IBM.
 - `vxc_permitted` (Boolean) Filter by whether VXCs are permitted on the port.
 Defaults to true if not specified.

 ### Read-Only

-- `ports` (Attributes List) List of matching cloud ports. (see [below for nested schema](#nestedatt--ports))
+- `ports` (Attributes List) List of ALL matching cloud ports.
+You can use Terraform's for expressions and conditionals to filter this list based on your specific requirements (e.g., by name patterns, speed, rank, etc.). (see [below for nested schema](#nestedatt--ports))

 <a id="nestedatt--ports"></a>
 ### Nested Schema for `ports`